wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/user-guide/processing-refunds.md

 weight: 2
 ---

-You cannot refund more than the amount of the original transaction.
+- You cannot refund more than the amount of the original transaction.

-There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.
+- There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.

+## Via our API
+Make a POST `/orders/{order_id}/refunds` request.
+See API Reference – [Refund with shopping cart](/api/#refund-with-shopping-cart).

 ### In MultiSafepay Control